oshlab/Arduino_External_Editor/README.md

 ### An External Editor For Arduino

-This project uses nw.js and the ace editor to make a better editor for Arduino.
+This project uses electron and the ace editor to make a better editor for Arduino.
 It includes a virtual filesystem.

 ####This project is currently in early alpha.
 There will be bugs.